 While the Ennis home is no longer standing, Yesterday’s Soda Fountain is.
 Stop in at 124 E Main St. and order the cream huckleberry – a cream soda made with the region’s famous berry.
 Yesterday’s is a popular spot with locals so make sure to strike up a conversation to get advice on which flies are attracting fish on the Madison.

 The folks in Ennis are fond of saying, “It’s a small drinking town with a fishing problem.”

-To get in on the town’s fishing problem, you’ll want to go to The Tackle Shop at 127 Main St. There you can take a free Fly Fishing 101 class every Tuesday, Thursday and Saturday at 10 a.m.
-This three hour class will give you the basics you need to hit the Madison River and experience the trout-filled waters.
+To get in on the town’s fishing problem, you’ll want to go to The Tackle Shop at 127 Main St. You can take a free Fly Fishing 101 class every Tuesday, Thursday and Saturday at 10 a.m.
+This three-hour class will give you the basics you need to hit the Madison River and experience the trout-filled waters.
 Or, if you’re in town Sept.
-3-5, 2020, stop by the Fly Fishing and Outdoor Festival to learn to cast and tie flies and to celebrate Ennis’ wild places.
+2-4, 2021, stop by the Fly Fishing and Outdoor Festival to learn to cast and tie flies and to celebrate Ennis’ wild places.

 Drinking and fishing are only the beginning of this colorful town.

 The highlight of the year in Ennis just might be the annual 4th of July Parade and Rodeo, an event worth traveling for.
 The 10 a.m. parade features over 70 floats and is followed by a skydiving military veterans group.
 The evening starts with the NRA Rodeo Competition, which occurs on both July 3 and 4.
 Make sure to get there early to get good seats as all tickets are general admission.
 The night ends with a fifteen minute trip to nearby Virginia City, a gold mining town that’s seemingly been frozen in time, where you’ll watch a spectacular fireworks show.